MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     Who should I contact about submitting an expense claim?
     ```

-    This time the response may be approriate, but it's also likely to be fairly generic.
+    This time the response may be appropriate, but it's also likely to be fairly generic.
 In a real organization, you'd want the copilot to provide an email address of phone number for the user to contact.

 1. Let's try another prompt: